bailaohe/parade/README.md

 At top there are a package named *example* (as we specified) and two yaml files.
 The package has two sub-packages:

-- *contrib* contains user defined components, such as connection drivers, task schedulers, etc.
+- *contrib* contains user defined components, such as connection drivers, task dagstores, etc.
 - *task* holds all the data tasks to execute or schedule.

 The yaml file *parade.bootstrap.yml* is just a **pointer** to the configuration repo for this workspace.
 Its content is as follows: